Solar Farm and Community Investment Fund

 - Revenue grade metering

-The Energise Ōtaki Community Investment Fund will be dispersed on an annual basis, according to funding criteria, to community projects.
-The governance of this fund will be via an Energise Ōtaki sub-committee with representatives from Nga Hapu ō Ōtaki, Wellington Community Trust, Kāpiti Coast District Council and Energise Ōtaki.
-There is an estimated minimum $25k annual revenue from the two installations that will start going into the Investment Fund for community reinvestment, in projects such as insulation improvements for households, education and local employment.
+Starting in 2021, the Whakahiko Ōtaki – Energise Ōtaki fund is to be dispersed annually, according to funding criteria, to community projects.
+Governance of this fund is via an Energise Ōtaki sub-committee with representatives from Nga Hapu ō Ōtaki, Wellington Community Trust, Kāpiti Coast District Council and Energise Ōtaki.
+There is an estimated minimum $23k annual revenue from the two installations for reinvestment in community-initiated energy projects.

-Energise Ōtaki’s goal is to have $100,000 annually going into the community fund by 2023.
-We have identified 5 sites with the potential to have solar electricity generated in this ‘behind the meter’ system, where power is purchased directly from the solar installation, and revenue directed into the Community Investment Fund.
+Energise Ōtaki’s goal is to have $100,000 annually going into Whakahiko Ōtaki – Energise Ōtaki Fund by 2023.
+We have identified 5 sites with the potential to have solar electricity generated in this ‘behind the meter’ system, where power is purchased directly from the solar installation, and revenue directed into Whakahiko Ōtaki – Energise Ōtaki Fund.
 These two locations are the first two of these sites.
-Energise Otaki are now investigating potential other sites and sourcing funding for future site installations.
+Energise Ōtaki is now investigating potential other sites and sourcing funding for future site installations.